Skip to main content

 External actions integrate with external systems and services.

-Purpose: Connect with external systems through API calls.How it works: Makes HTTP requests to external services to retrieve or send data.Example:
+Purpose: Connect with external systems through API calls.How it works: Makes HTTP requests to external services to retrieve or send data, with support for multiple authentication methods.Example:

 Order Created → Send API Request